WELCOME TO EMDR DIRECT

 Anxiety and panic attacks

 Pain relief, phantom limb pain

 Self-esteem and performance anxiety

 HOW CAN EMDR HELP?

 EMDR can be a brief focused treatment or part of a longer psychotherapy programme.

 Will I will remain in control and empowered?

 During EMDR treatment, you will remain in control, fully alert and wide-awake.
 This is not a form of hypnosis and you can stop the process at any time.
 Throughout the session, you will be supported to facilitate your own self-healing with as little intervention as possible.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights arise quite naturally from within.
 As a result, most people experience EMDR as being a natural and very empowering therapy.

 What evidence is there that EMDR is a successful treatment?

 EMDR is an innovative clinical treatment which has successfully helped over a million individuals.
 The validity and reliability of EMDR has been established by rigorous research.
-There are now nineteen controlled studies into EMDR making it the most thoroughly researched method used in the treatment of trauma, (Details on and ) and is recommended by the UK’s National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD which is offered by the NHS.
+There are now nineteen controlled studies into EMDR making it the most thoroughly researched method used in the treatment of trauma, (details on www.emdr-europe.org and www.emdr.org) and is recommended by the UK’s National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD which is offered by the NHS.